3) Searle, John, 'Who is computing with the brain?' (1990)

 “Consider the example of a noise that I suddenly realise I have been hearing for the last hour.
 Block uses it to show that, prior to my realization, there is phenomenal-consciousness without access- consciousness…” (1995)

 The above doesn’t go against the necessity of conceptual experience because such phenomenal-consciousness wouldn't be experience in my (or Kant’s) sense.
 It would be peripheral consciousness (Searle) or perhaps it would be in what can be called outer consciousness.
-However, Church even denies or doubts the possibility of true peripheral consciousness or phenomenal-consciousness without access-consciousness.
+However, Church even denies (or doubts) the possibility of true peripheral consciousness or phenomenal-consciousness without access-consciousness.
 She continues:

 “…it seems that I would have accessed it [the noise] sooner had it been a matter of greater importance – and thus…it was accessible all along.
 Finally, it is not even clear that it was not actually accessed all along insofar as it rationally guided my behaviour in causing me to speak louder…”

 If my “I’m going to kill you!” example earlier is a possibility, then Church’s arguments may go too far and don’t work for my example.
 My example is pure phenomenal-consciousness.
 Church, therefore, doesn’t give us an argument against the independence and purity of phenomenal-consciousness from AC.
 She gives us an example of something which may appear at first to be independent and pure PC; but which in fact isn't.
 She says that she would have “accessed the noise sooner had it been a matter of greater importance”, which gives the game away.
 Not even Ned Block would accept that scenario as independent and pure PC.
 This would, I think, simply be a case of Searle's inattentiveness.
 Similarly, Church says that all along she was speaking loudly.
-So clearly the noise was AC; though not the centre of her attention.
+So clearly the noise was AC; though not the center of her attention.
 Her example doesn't, therefore, work as an argument against independent and pure PC.

 What about Block himself?

 For a start, I’m not quite sure what Block means by “aware” in his “You were aware of the noise all along” (1992).
 It seems to be an idiosyncratic usage of that word.
-However, the implication must be that concepts (of some shape or form) were applied or belonged to the noise all along - otherwise how would he have known that it was a noise before he was AC of it at noon?
+However, the implication must be that concepts (of some shape or form) were applied - or belonged - to the noise all along: otherwise how would he have known that it was a noise before he was AC of it at noon?
 If he wasn’t applying concepts, then how did he know it was a noise before such a realisation?
 The atomic concept [noise] is just as much a concept as the molecular concept [the noise of a drill].
 The atomic concept [drill] may have been applied to the atomic concept [noise] at t², but at t¹ the atomic concept [noise] was still applied (or belonged) to the noise (vis-à-vis Ned Block himself).
 Consequently, how could it have been pure and independent PC of the noise if all these assessments are correct?

 Indeed Block himself (a paragraph later) comes up with an alternative way of describing this putative before-noon pure and independent example of PC: “P-consciousness without attention.”
 I would say, perhaps only as a paraphrase, PC with inattentive AC; which doesn’t rule out AC and, therefore, the deployment of concepts.
 To use Searle’s term, the noise before noon was “peripherally conscious”; though not an example of pure and unadulterated PC.